JamesHare/ViewTheQueue-Legacy/README.md

 *operationstatus* - The operation status of the attraction.
 Can be Open or Closed.

-*isWheelchairaccessible* - The wheelchair accessibility of the attraction.
+*wheelchairaccessible* - The wheelchair accessibility of the attraction.
 Can be true or false.

-*hasexpressline* - The express line availability of the attraction.
+*expressline* - The express line availability of the attraction.
 Can be true or false.

-*hassingleriderline* - The single rider line availability of the attraction.
+*singleriderline* - The single rider line availability of the attraction.
 Can be true or false.

 ### Examples: